(1) Height: 109 cm

 Will my USM Haller Highboard L be delivered fully assembled?

 As a general rule yes.
 Should that not prove possible the final assembly will take place by trained USM Haller technicians on-site.
 For more information please contact the (smow) USM Haller service team.

-Can I add doors and drawers to an existing USM Haller highboard?
+Can I add doors and drawers to an existing USM Haller Highboard L?

 As a modular furniture system USM Haller is designed to allow changes to be made.
 The addition of drop-down doors is relatively straight forward and can be undertaken by anyone with a minimum of technical competence.
 The extension doors require a little more skill and as such should only be fitted by trained USM Haller technicians.

-Can I order the highboard with an alternative number of doors?
+Can I order a USM Haller Highboard L with an alternative number of doors?

 Yes.
 A USM Haller highboard with alternative door combinations can be ordered here

 In 1961 the Swiss architect Fritz Haller designed new production and administrative buildings for the Münsingen based company USM.
 As part of the commission Haller also created furniture for the offices: and thus was System USM Haller born.
 In 1969 the Rothschild Bank selected USM Haller for their Paris HQ - the first external order for USM Haller and the start of mass production of the system.
 In the following decades System USM Haller with its flexible construction principle helped define the concept of open plan offices, allowing users to create rooms with rooms and underscoring the principle that furniture isn't a fixed object in but an active component of a space.
 The USM Haller Highboard L with 4 drop-down doors has six compartments, two of which are open, and with a depth of 35 cm is perfect for storing files and folders.